The Complete Guide to QR Code Sizes:

 Scanning distance: 20–30 cm

 Tip: Use high-contrast placement, avoid busy patterns behind code.
+Fabric softens module edges — see QR codes on clothing for print methods and placement.

 Need branded QR codes that maintain scannability at any size?
 Try our custom QR code generator for logos, colors, and frames.